Tinkerforge/doc/en/source/FAQ.rst

 **Driver not installed (on Windows)**:

-On Windows you might need to install the Atmel driver ``atm6124_cdc.inf`` from the drivers subfolder in the Brick Viewer installation folder to make Windows detect a Brick in bootloader mode correctly.
+On Windows you might need to install the Atmel driver ``atm6124_cdc.inf`` from the ``drivers`` subfolder in the Brick Viewer installation folder to make Windows detect a Brick in bootloader mode correctly.

-Windows 7 auto detects a Brick as "GPS Camera Detect" serial device, this works as well, just select "GPS Camera Detect" as serial port in Brick Viewer.
+Windows 7 and 8 typically auto detect a Brick as "GPS Camera Detect" serial device.
+This works as well, just select "GPS Camera Detect" as serial port in Brick Viewer.

 **Master Brick 2.0 in stack with Master Extension**: